vmkononenko/music-dsp/README.md

 Welcome to the project and find your way to contribute and benefit from it!

 # Building

+While [setting up development environment](https://github.com/vmkononenko/music-dsp/wiki/Setting-Up-Development-Environment) is covered in wiki, use quick steps below as a quick start:

 1. Download source code
    ```
    git clone https://github.com/vmkononenko/music-dsp